Church Health Assessment (CHA)

 Trends & Further Reading

 With a growing number of churches utilizing the CHA, we now have a data set large enough to suggest overall trends in a statistically significant way.
-Suzie Macaluso works closely with this data and has shared several insights through the following Mosaic posts.
+Suzie Macaluso works closely with this data and has shared insights through the following Mosaic articles.

 Carley Dodd and Suzie Macaluso, statistical and social researchers, developed the CHA for the Siburt Institute.
 Their process included gathering a focus group of church consultants and leaders, identifying the nine key factors listed above, and developing survey questions to measure each factor.
 Find the researchers’ profiles here.